Updated: Aug 10, 2022

 Finally, having a mechanism to sort it out and to aggregate decision recommendations is important.

-The next section focuses on the key decision categories.
+The next section focuses on the key decision preference categories.

 College Choice evaluation categories

-First, as noted earlier, while you may have multiple objectives for your college experience, our goal is to help the student make a cost-effective college choice and enable them to graduate with a strong recruiting signal. (i.e., a high GPA)
+First, as noted earlier, while you may have multiple objectives for your college experience, our goal is to help the student make a cost-effective college choice and graduate by optimizing their utility value.
+To achieve optimal utility we do so by identifying and weighing key preference categories more generally known as criteria.

 Ideal Environment - this relates to narrowing the kind of campus and the associated activities available.
 It will include the social environment and finding a core group with aligned interests to the incoming student.
 As a rule of thumb, while important, I do find most colleges know how to put on a very good "college show."
 Meaning, if the student is ready for college, there are few colleges where you would not be able to find your group.